soapbox-pub/rebased/docs/administration/CLI_tasks/emoji.md

 Every command should be ran with a prefix, in case of OTP releases it is `./bin/pleroma_ctl emoji` and in case of source installs it's `mix pleroma.emoji`.

-## Lists the emoji packs and metadata specified in the manifest.
+## Lists emoji packs and metadata specified in the manifest

 ```sh
 $PREFIX ls-packs [<options>]